-JUNE – In June, the Hoe & Hope Garden Club visited 2 local Gardens.
-The first tour was The Longmont Symphony Garden Tour on June 16-17.
+JUNE – In June, the Hoe & Hope Garden Club visited 3 local Gardens.
+The first tours on June 3rd were THE BOULDER GARDEN TOUR

 OCTOBER – It is mid October and we still have not had a hard freeze.
 Donald loves to garden.
 He can’t wait until December 21st to dance naked in his gardens to celebrate the days starting to get longer.
 By April he is ready to put his clothes back on and start planting and planting.
 Donald loves to grow flowers and vegetables in the ground.
 He also loves container flower gardens and hanging baskets .